umd-ischool-inst326/inst326-public/modules/module07/slides.md

 ::: incremental

 - Module that provides regular expression matching operations
-    - similar to those found in Perl

 :::

 #

 ## Re Module (continued)
-- There is a poblem, in Python the character “\\” (used to escape special character in Regular Expressions) will escape strings in Python
+- There is a problem, in Python the character “\\” (used to escape special character in Regular Expressions) will escape strings in Python
     - This causes issues when using the backslash for any reason
     - We would constantly need to use double backslashes such as “\\”